 Outlook

-The large number of competitors, and the limited financial capacity of some of the players, has made it difficult for the insurance sector to convince consumers of the benefits that the industry has to offer.
+The insurance sector has only skimmed the surface of what Nigeria’s economic growth could ultimately represent for the industry.
+However, raising gross written premium will likely require a change in the market’s structure.
+The large number of competitors and the limited financial capacity of some of the player, has made it difficult for the sector to convince consumers of the benefits that the industry has to offer.
 The delay in the implementation of higher minimum capital requirements is likely to continue to stall consolidation in the short term, but the lingering effects from the pandemic and the reduction in oil output are likely to encourage policymakers to take steps to foster stronger insurance providers.